apache/skywalking/docs/en/FAQ/Compatible-with-other-javaagent-bytecode-processing.md

 **2.Class cache save mode**
 It is recommended to put the cache class in memory, but if it takes up more memory, it should be placed in a temporary file.
 Set the class cache save mode through the following options:
 `-Dskywalking.agent.class_cache_mode=MEMORY` : save cache classes to java memory.
-`-Dskywalking.agent.class_cache_mode=FILE` : save cache classes to Skywalking agent path '/class-cache'.
+`-Dskywalking.agent.class_cache_mode=FILE` : save cache classes to SkyWalking agent path '/class-cache'.

 Or modify the option in `agent.conf`: